akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Now that you wasted a lot of money, you search for a cheaper alternative.

-We have 1 API, one GTFS Server, one server which only serves the front end.<br />Let's be confortable, just take one VPS for each.
+We have 1 API, 1 GTFS Server, 1 server which only serves the front end.<br />Let's be confortable, just take one VPS for each.

 {% include image.html path="taka-quite-a-journey/ovh-quote.png" path-detail="taka-quite-a-journey/ovh-quote.png" alt="OVH is cheap for side projects" %}

 <b>10.76 euros per month</b> after taxes for <b>3 VPS</b>.
 Suits our needs and it's only <b>13%</b> of our monthly GCP invoice.

-Yes you need to log each time to your VPS to upgrade, but it works and it's really cost effective.
+Yes you need to log each time to your VPS to upgrade your docker images, but it works and it's really cost effective.
 Furthermore, users don't care.

 <br /><br />
 # Why did it take so long?